 |Priority species||PDF (0.24mb) or Annotated Excel Version (0.04 mb) Updated October 2020|

 Through this Small Grants Scheme, Tanyptera Trust is supporting the compilation of data-rich information about aquatic and terrestrial invertebrates, their distribution and conservation status as well as the development of individual identification skills and voluntary recording groups and activities.

 In the first instance applications will be considered to ensure that they meet the criteria outlined.
 Additional proof of eligibility and experience may be sought prior to final consideration.
-A final decision on applications will be made by the Tanyptera Project Steering Group and all applicants will be notified on the outcome of an application with three weeks of submission.
+A final decision on applications will be made by the Tanyptera Project Steering Group and all applicants will be notified on the outcome of an application within three weeks of submission.
 Unsuccessful applications may be resubmitted the following year.

 1) For recorders and recording groups

 Travel (40p per mile or public transport), accommodation, subsistence and equipment (e.g. books, microscopes, nets, tubes etc.) reimbursement grants to promote recording, data digitalisation and summarising, and attending training events.
 Applications will usually only be considered for activities / surveys in line with our current criteria: